wp-plugins/webrotate-360-product-viewer/readme.txt

 == Upgrade Notice ==

 = 2.5 =
-If using PRO, please re-apply your license.lic as it will be removed on upgrade.
+If using PRO, please re-apply your license.lic as it's removed on upgrade.
 Please also copy imagerotator.js from any of your published SpotEditor PRO v3.5 projects located under published/imagerotator/html/js to wp-content/plugins/webrotate-360-product-viewer/imagerotator/html/js.

 == Uninstall ==